magicdude4eva/docker-gunbot/README.md

 ___

 ### I am a Gunbot Reseller and Binance Affiliate
 You need at least a "Gunbot Standard" License to trade on Binance and use the provided autoconfig tool which automatically trades BTC-ALT coins for you.
-I am an offical [Gunbot Reseller](https://gunthy.org/resellers/) and you can purchase a license straight from the links below:
+I am an offical [Gunbot Reseller](https://gunthy.org/resellers/) and you can purchase a license straight from the links below or via [gunbot.at](https://gunbot.at/):

 | Gunbot Edition   |   Price    |  Link |